-Ford, in partnership with United Auto Workers, has produced more than 75 million pieces of personal protective equipment to meet the enormous demand.
+Ford, in partnership with United Auto Workers, has produced tens of millions of pieces of personal protective equipment to meet the enormous demand.
 Altogether, this amounts to:

 Ford’s workforce was able to quickly shift gears to produce urgently needed medical supplies in part because of its strong U.S. manufacturing footprint.
 Ford employs more hourly workers in the U.S. than any other automaker and assembles more vehicles in the U.S. than any other automaker.

 Ford Fund has contributed nearly $3 million to nonprofits helping people manage challenges related to the pandemic, including more than $1.1 million delivered by employees and others through the COVID-19 match program.
 To learn more about Ford Fund’s response to hunger, shelter and safety issues surrounding COVID-19, and ways you can help, visit www.fordfund.org/covid19.